 Online Professional Development for Mentor Teachers

-An updated model for professional development courses will be released soon, with intended availability starting in Spring 2021.
+An updated model for professional development courses will be released soon.
 Further information will be forthcoming.

 Graduate Tuition Fee Waivers for Mentor Teachers

 - Any mentor teacher who hosts a professional intern may elect to bank graduate tuition fee waivers on behalf of the school district.
 This compensation choice is selected on the Mentor Teacher confirmation form at the beginning of the semester in which the professional intern is being hosted, and this data is housed in the OHIO Center for Clinical Practice in Education.
 When a mentor teacher is ready to utilize the tuition waivers, they should complete the Mentor Teacher Fee Waiver Form.
 Please consult the guidelines for using these waivers on the form.
 Should you have questions about the number of tuition waivers you have banked, contact Dawn Mooney at email@example.com.